 The NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) enables researchers and data users across the globe to better understand how changes in the cryosphere impact our planet.
 Operated by NSIDC at CU Boulder since 1993, and managed by NASA, the NSIDC DAAC provides:

-- Hundreds of free and open NASA Earth science data sets
+- Hundreds of free and open NASA Earth science data products

 - Detailed data documentation

 The NSIDC DAAC distributes cryosphere and related geophysical data from NASA Earth-observing satellite missions, airborne campaigns, and field observations.
 These data can be used to study topics relating to snow cover, sea ice, ice sheets, ice shelves, glaciers, frozen ground, soil moisture, climate interactions, and more.

 Accessing the data is free though users are required to have a NASA Earthdata login.
 This no-charge, single-sign-on service enables NASA to better understand user needs, and keep users apprised of relevant news and updates.
 NASA also requires that data users properly cite data products when publishing their results.

 The NSIDC DAAC is one of twelve Distributed Active Archive Centers (DAACs) in NASA's Earth Science Data and Information System Project (ESDIS).
 The primary goal of ESDIS is to maximize the scientific return from NASA's missions and experiments for research and applied scientists, decision makers, and society at large.